ViridianGames/U7Revisited/README.md

 - Build the `U7Revisited` project in the solution
 - Run the program

+## Updating Submodule Dependencies

+From time to time, you may wish to update the project submodule(s) during your own local development.

+The `git submodule` command will help you with that

+- `git submodule update --remote raylib`

 ## Project Installation and Running the Engine

 To run this program, you will need to copy the contents of your original DOS ULTIMA7 folder to `/Data/u7`.
 This